-- a) Nursing accepts a maximum of 21 general education credits.
-Nursing courses cannot be transferred. - b) Transfer credit for a science course (Anatomy and Physiology I & II and Microbiology) will be accepted if the course was not taken more than five years ago. - c) Transfer credit for Microbiology will be accepted if the grade indicated in the official transcript of record is 80% (B) or higher. - d) Transfer credit for Anatomy and Physiology I & II (A & P) will be accepted only if the student passed the A & P section of the HESI A2- entrance examination with a score of 80 or higher.
-The A & P grade indicated in the official transcript of records must be 80% (B) or higher to be accepted for transfer credit. - e) Transfer credit for English Composition I and II will be accepted if the student passed the English section of the HESI A2 entrance examination with a composite score of 70 or higher.
-A student with a score below 70 in English will be required to repeat English Composition irrespective of the fact that the student took the class before.
-If the student took and passed ENG 101 and ENG 102 (with a grade of "C" or better) from another accredited college but attained a composite score less than 70 in the English Language section of the HESI A2, the student will be required to repeat ENG 102. - f) Transfer credit for Mathematics (College Algebra) will be accepted if the student passed the Math section of the HESI A2 entrance examination with a composite score of 80 or higher.
-A student with a score below 80 in Math will be required to repeat College Algebra irrespective of the fact that the student took the class before.
+- 1. Nursing accepts a maximum of 21 general education credits.
+Nursing courses cannot be transferred. - 2.
+Transfer credit for a science course (Anatomy and Physiology I & II and Microbiology) will be accepted if the course was taken less than five years ago. - 3.
+Transfer credit for Microbiology will be accepted if the grade indicated in the official transcript of record is 80% (B) or higher. - 4.
+Transfer credit for Anatomy and Physiology I & II (A & P) will be accepted only if the student passed the A & P section of the HESI A2- entrance examination with a score of 80% or higher. - 5.
+Transfer credit for English Composition I and II will be accepted if the student passed the English section of the HESI A2 entrance examination with a composite score of 70% or higher.
+A student with a score below 70% in English will be required to repeat English Composition regardless if the student took the class before.
+If the student took and passed ENG 101 and ENG 102 (with a grade of "C" or better) from another accredited college but attained a composite score less than 70% in the English Language section of the HESI A2, the student will be required to repeat ENG 102.Transfer credit for Mathematics (College Algebra) will be accepted if the student passed the Math section of the HESI A2 entrance examination with a composite score of 80% or higher.
+A student with a score below 80 in Math will be required to repeat College Algebra regardless if the student took the class before.

-A student who scores < 80 in the HESI (A2)- Math will be required to take and pass Elementary Algebra (MAT 099).
-A student who completed and passed College Algebra or any Calculus course within the last ten years from an accredited college (with a grade of "C" or better), but scored < 80 in the HESI- Math will be exempt from taking Elementary Algebra (MAT 099).
-The following courses can be accepted for Math transfer credit (with a grade of "C" or better) if the student scores at least 80 in the HESI (A2)-Math: College Algebra, Pre-Calculus, Calculus, Differential or Integral Calculus, Differential Equations.
+A student who scores less than 80% in the HESI (A2)- Math will be required to take and pass Elementary Algebra (MAT 099).
+A student who completed and passed College Algebra or any Calculus course within the last ten years from an accredited college (with a grade of "C" or better), but scored less than 80% in the HESI-Math will be exempt from taking Elementary Algebra (MAT 099).
+The following courses can be accepted for Math transfer credit (with a grade of "C" or better) if the student scores at least 80% in the HESI (A2)-Math: College Algebra, Pre-Calculus, Calculus, Differential or Integral Calculus, Differential Equations.